Long Range Operator Certificate of Proficiency (LROCP)

 Operators of marine VHF and MF/HF radios are required to be certified in accordance with international conventions and agreements to which Australia is a party.
-There are two levels of internationally recognised certification relevant to recreational sailors -
+There are two levels of internationally recognised certification relevant to recreational sailors and boaters -

 The Short Range Certificate (SRC) for VHF operation, known in Australia as the Short Range Operator Certificate of Proficiency (SROCP).

 The Long Range Certificate (LRC) for VHF and MF/HF operations, known in Australia as the Long Range Operator Certificate of Proficiency (LROCP).

 NOTE - The Australian Communications and Media Authority (ACMA), as the government regulatory body, has recently approved a new qualification called the Australian Waters Qualification (AWQ).
 The AWQ is only valid for VHF operation in inland and territorial waters.
 It is not valid beyond the 12nm territorial waters limit nor is it recognised outside Australia.
 With these restrictions in mind ORCV recommends recreational sailors obtain the LROCP or, as a minimum, the SROCP.
 N.B.
 To upgrade from SROCP to LROCP requires re-sitting the full exam hence the recommendation to do the complete LROCP.